-You may find my Online Guide to Afternoon Tea helpful in understanding traditions and recipes to help you host your own tea party with family and friends.
-Today’s treat are traditional British Macaroons, the type that the British traditionally had with their tea.
-The bonus is that these are heart healthy treats.
+Today’s treat are Macaroons, the type that the British traditionally had with their tea.
+The bonus is that these are heart-healthy biscuits, gluten free and keto-friendly.

 Abbey Cooks Entertain

 I think you will find something to tempt you amongst the 220 recipes I have included in this book.
-If nothing else you will want to get the book for recipes for the famous Downton dishes from Season 1-3.
-This 432 page ebook sells for only $7.95.
+If nothing else you will want to get the book for recipes for the famous Downton dishes.
+This 432 page ebook price offsets costs for recipe testing.
 You can only get a signed copy here on my site.
 If you don’ have an eReader I would suggest the PDF version which can be printed if you like.
 Sending as a gift?
 Order as many copies as you need and simply forward the email download link to your friend(s), just as you would gift music.

 English Almond Macaroons